yegor256/blog/_drafts/reflection.md

 {% endhighlight %}

-I'm not sure everybody would agree that this is reflection, but I believe it is: we check the structure of the class in runtime and then make a call to the method `size()` which doesn't exist in the `Iterable`.
-This method only "shows up" in runtime, when we make a [dynamic shortcut](https://stackoverflow.com/questions/19017258) to it in the bytecode.
+I'm not sure everybody would agree that this is reflection, but I believe it is: we check the structure of the class at runtime and then make a call to the method `size()` which doesn't exist in the `Iterable`.
+This method only "shows up" at runtime, when we make a [dynamic shortcut](https://stackoverflow.com/questions/19017258) to it in the bytecode.

-Why this is bad, aside from the facts that
+Why is this bad, aside from the fact that
 1) it's [slow](http://www.buzdin.lv/2011/01/is-java-reflection-really-slow.html),
-2) more verbose and that's why [less readable](https://armedia.com/blog/instanceof-avoid-in-code/), and
+2) it's more verbose and so [less readable](https://armedia.com/blog/instanceof-avoid-in-code/), and
-3) introduces a new point of failure since the object `items` may not be an instance of class `Collection` leading to [`MethodNotFoundException`](https://docs.oracle.com/javaee/5/api/javax/el/MethodNotFoundException.html)?
+3) it introduces a new point of failure since the object `items` may not be an instance of class `Collection` leading to [`MethodNotFoundException`](https://docs.oracle.com/javaee/5/api/javax/el/MethodNotFoundException.html)?

-The biggest problem the code above causes to the entire program is the coupling it introduces betwen itself and its clients, for example:
+The biggest problem the code above causes to the entire program is the coupling it introduces between itself and its clients, for example:

 {% highlight java %}
 public void calc(Iterable<?> list) {